-Late evening.
-Men hauling pipe on a busy New York street.
+Late evening, New York city.
+Men hauling pipe on a busy sidewalk.
 I see shadows, light, pedestrians and aging cement.
-More deeply, I see manual workers playing their part to deliver materials to others who will use them to fix a problem, maintain a system or realize a dream.
-Although I can’t tell much about these individuals beyond their forms and a hint of clothing, they speak to me of the masses of people who provide the goods and services that keep the society running—the everyday people whose hauling, building, cleaning, repairing, collecting, moving and monitoring activities are essential yet not glamorous.
+I also laborers playing their part to deliver materials to those who will used them to fix a problem, maintain a system or realize a dream.
+Although I can’t tell much about these individuals beyond their forms and a hint of clothing, they speak to me of the mass of people who provide the goods and services that keep the wheels of society churning, the everyday people whose hauling, building, cleaning, repairing, collecting, moving and monitoring activities are essential yet not glamorous.

 I’m reminded of a luncheon I attended at the headquarters of a multinational corporation.
-Waiting in the lobby for my host, I read their impressive statement of mission and values.
+Waiting in the lobby for my host, I read the company’s impressive mission and values statements.
 I was introduced to the CEO and other officers.
-Professional dress at every level.
-Personable and professional interactions.
+People dressed professionally throughout.
 Luxurious facilities.
 The details of the meeting are lost to me now—except for one that I will never forget.

 Indeed.
 Acknowledgement.
 She probably made that woman’s day.
 Certainly, she made my day.
 And the best part, it left such an impression that I have ever since wanted to emulate her simple words of kindness.
-And so this image calls me to acknowledge and appreciate the hard working and largely unnoticed individuals—particularly those I encounter—who keep everything running.
+And so this image calls me to acknowledge and appreciate the hard working and largely unnoticed individuals who keep everything running.
 They constitute the foundation of the social pyramid.
-And without them, it could not stand.
+Without them, it could not stand.

 We’re a country that acknowledges only those who stand on the victory podium, but some of my heros come in last.